nils91/som/README.md

 ### Ascii binary (.ab)

 The ascii binary format is a format where the bits are the characters '0' and '1'.
 Every other character is ignored.
-Above example, minus the comments, is a valid program in ascii binary (its outdated).
-Comments are not really supported, but since all charachters other than 0 or 1 are ignored, it is still possible to comment as long the 0 or 1 carachters are not used.
+Above example is a valid program in ascii binary (its outdated).
+Comments are not really supported, but since all characters other than 0 or 1 are ignored, it is still possible to comment as long the 0 or 1 characters are not used.

 ### Binary (.bin)